BeamMP/BeamMP-Server/README.md

 ```
 Then follow the linux build instructions beginning from step 3. **Note**: Running the initial cmake command will compile vcpkg from source, as vcpkg has no native FreeBSD port - this may take some time.

 **Note**: On systems with a single logical CPU core, `make` may fail to build the server when using the `--parallel` option when calling CMake.
+If you see error messages related to make, simply omit the `--parallel` from the command: `cmake --build bin --config Release -t BeamMP-Server`.

 ### Runtime Dependencies